malloydata/malloy/demo/malloy-demo-composer/README.md

 In the `malloy/demo/malloy-demo-composer` directory, run:

-1. `yarn build` (you need to do this in addition to the above build in the top-level directory)
+1. `npm run build` (you need to do this in addition to the above build in the top-level directory)
-2. `yarn start`
+2. `npm run start`

 This will start a desktop application.
 You should see any sources defined in `.malloy` files you place in a the Malloy models directory (by default, this is the samples directory but can be configured, as described below) listed in the "Select analysis..." menu at the top left.
 If you don't already have Malloy models built you'd like to work with, try making a copy of one of the [samples](https://github.com/looker-open-source/malloy/tree/main/samples); these are all built on public BigQuery datasets!